theochem/grid/README.md

 ## Citation
-Please use the following citation in any publication:
+Please use the cite the following [publication](https://doi.org/10.1063/5.0202240) when you use `Grid`:

 > Tehrani, A., Yang, X.D., Martínez-González, M., Pujal, L., Hernández-Esparza, R., Chan, M., Vöhringer-Martinez, E., Verstraelen, T., Ayers, P.W. and Heidar-Zadeh, F., 2024.
 Grid: A Python library for molecular integration, interpolation, differentiation, and more.
-The Journal of Chemical Physics, 160(17).
+The Journal of Chemical Physics, 160(17), 172503.

 with the following bibtex: